Skip to main content

 I have moved an employee from another country to Denmark, and now the balances don't match – what should I do?

-When an employee is moved from one country to another, you must create a new employee profile with a policy that matches the new country (e.g. Denmark).
+When an employee is moved from one country to another, you must create a new employee profile with a policy that matches the new country (e.g., Denmark).

-It is not enough to simply change the policy on the existing employee profile.
+It is not sufficient to simply change the policy on the existing employee profile.
 The reason is that vacation year, earning method, and balance setup may differ from country to country, which can cause the balances to no longer match.

 If the policy has already been changed on the existing employee profile and the balances are therefore incorrect, the employee profile must still be made inactive, and a new employee profile must be created with the correct country policy.